Lord-of-Waffles/InfoSec24/Week1Homework.md

 To identify threats, I'll be using the STRIDE-process.

 1. First, **spoofing**.
-In order to access internal company computers to extract confidental data, unauthorised actors may attempt to impersonate an employee.
+In order to access internal company computers to extract confidential data, unauthorised actors may attempt to impersonate an employee.
 One common way this may occur is emails or chat messages sent to unsuspecting employees from a compromised account where they may attempt a phishing attack.

 - Most people are famous with the Nigerian prince email scam, but may be much less alert when a friend's or family member's account sends a message containing a link, even with knowledge of good practices.
 High risk.